-Each Music Academy Fellow is awarded a full scholarship, including free tuition, single-room accommodations, and all meals.
+Each Music Academy Fellow is awarded a full scholarship, including free tuition, accommodations, and all meals.

 Admission to the Music Academy is strictly merit-based and highly competitive.
-Nearly 1,700 musicians from all over the world applied for admission in 2013; just 140 were accepted.
+More than 1,800 musicians from all over the world applied for admission in 2015; just 140 were accepted.

 AGE REQUIREMENTS FOR ENROLLMENT: